KTJO 4×4 Hood Lift Support Kit For Toyota Tacoma – Review

 Replace Your Factory Hood Prop For Easy Engine Access

-KTJO 4×4 is based in St. Helens Oregon and works hand in hand with its family members to design and create new products to fill a void of modifications that benefit the day-to-day use of your Tacoma.
+KTJO 4×4 is based in St. Helens, Oregon, and works hand in hand with its family members to design and create new products that fill a void of modifications that benefit the day-to-day use of your Tacoma.

-Since 2019, KTJO 4×4 has expanded its product line to the 4Runner, Tundra, and even Highlander.
-Their attention to detail and customer service really shows when you open the box to see everything neatly packed and organized with detailed instructions.
+Since 2019, KTJO 4×4 has expanded its product line to include the 4Runner, Tundra, and Highlander.
+Their attention to detail and customer service really show when you open the box to see everything neatly packed and organized with detailed instructions.

-Today, we’ll be taking a look at the KTJO 4×4 hood lift support kit; which adds gas struts to your Tacoma’s hood.
-This is something that was a definite miss on Toyota’s part, but that problem has now been addressed with this easy-to-install kit!
+Today, we’ll be taking a look at the KTJO 4×4 hood lift support kit, which adds gas struts to your Tacoma’s hood.
+Toyota definitely missed this opportunity, but this easy-to-install kit has addressed that problem!

 Kit Overview